This event will no longer take place physically in the TUD Library. Please watch our event online via this Zoom link.

 In this series of seven interactive lectures, Studium Generale will tackle the issue head on and offer you some tools to spot when we are being manipulated through mental trickery.
 Join these lectures and inoculate yourself against fake news, logical fallacies and other manipulations, and become a beacon of independent, rational and critical thought!

-The Spotting Bullshit lecture series will be held on Tuesday between September 22 and December 15 2020 during lunchtime (12:40-13:30) in the main hall in the TU Delft Library.
-Registration is required via EventBrite or you can tune in via livestream (check our website or socials for the links).
+The Spotting Bullshit lecture series will be held on Tuesdays between September 22 and December 15 2020 during lunchtime (12:40-13:30).
+Check our website or socials for the links.
 These activities are free of charge.